TMH-Sec/AtlasC2-docked/README.md

 # AtlasC2-docked
 A containerization/portability project.
 Grimmie made AtlasC2 Framework, for a pure windows environment thus far.
-I ported it to Linux (server and client, we want it on kali...)!
+I ported it to Linux, server and client, and dockerized it, since we want it on kali!
+Multiple dotnet SDKs can be less fun, so Docker seemed like a great solution.

 The implant needs to be compiled on windows for now, change the IP to your docker
 host machine.
 Change the port number to match your created listener port.